e2m32/hass_custom_timer/README.md

 _Scenario 3:_

 The timer is started with a duration of 1 hour.
 After 50 minutes have elapsed, there is a power outage and Home Assistant is off for 30 minutes.
 When Home Assistant comes online, it sees that the timer should have `finished` 20 minutes prior to it coming online.
-Since the `restore_grace_period` is set to 15 minutes 20 minutes have passed since the timer should have `finished`, Home Assistant not fire the event and the automation will not be triggered.
+Since the `restore_grace_period` is set to 15 minutes and 20 minutes have passed since the timer should have `finished`, Home Assistant not fire the event and the automation will not be triggered.
 The timer will then return to its `idle` state.